 If you handle, prepare, store and serve food occasionally and on a small scale, you do not need to register.

 You may need to register with your local authority as a food business if you provide food on a regular and organised basis.
-Our guidance on the application of EU food hygiene law gives practical examples of community and charity events selling or supplying food and will help you determine whether your events will require registration.
+Our guidance on the application of EU food hygiene law gives practical examples of community and charity events selling or supplying food.
+It will help you decide whether your events will require registration.

 If your activity does not need to be registered as a food business, you don’t have to provide information for consumers about allergens present in the food as ingredients.
 However, we recommend that you do so as best practice.